 The Bratislava Christmas Market is a popular event in Slovakia.
-It attracts a large number of locals and tourists every year!
-Bratislava at Christmas turns in fact into one huge fairytale village.
+It attracts a large number of locals and tourists every year.

 When my colleagues approached me about a possible trip to see the Bratislava Christmas market, I was ecstatic.
 Not only I’d always been very curious about experiencing Christmas in Slovakia, but being… slightly obsessed with everything holiday-themed, it was basically like asking me if I wanted dessert.